 Understanding how to qualify for Medicaid in Florida is the first step to completing a successful application.
 Before you apply, it is important to ask, “What are the requirements for Medicaid in Florida?” and more specifically, “What are the income requirements for Medicaid in Florida?” since Medicaid has many stringent eligibility requirements in order to guarantee only qualified applicants truly in need of medical assistance are accepted into the program.
 Understanding who is eligible for Medicaid and what the FL Medicaid eligibility requirements are enable future applicants to maximize preparation for their application, thus increasing their possibility of receiving medical assistance.
 Therefore, continue reading the sections below to learn more about who qualifies for Medicaid in Florida.

-Who is eligible for Medicaid in Florida?
+Who qualifies for Medicaid in Florida?

 First and foremost, when addressing who is eligible for Medicaid in Florida, it is important Florida Medicaid applicants understand that Florida opted not to expand their Medicaid program when the Affordable Care Act passed.
 Because the state did not accept the ACA Medicaid expansion, Medicaid eligibility guidelines do not extend to adults younger than 65 years of age who do not fall within exceptional circumstances.
 However, to qualify for Medicaid, every applicant, regardless of his or her situation, must meet general income and residency requirements.
 To be eligible for Medicaid in FL, the essential requirements all Medicaid applicants must meet include: